SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 To hook your custom tasks into the different build phases of a project, they need to reference other tasks to be executed before or after.
 This can be a [standard task](../Builder.md#standard-tasks) or another custom task.
 Note that a custom task will only be executed if the referenced task is executed (i.e. is not disabled).

 In the below example, when building the library `my.library` the custom `babel` task will be executed before the standard task `generateComponentPreload`.
-Another custom task called `renderMarkdownFiles` is then executed immediately after the standard task `uglify`.
+Another custom task called `renderMarkdownFiles` is then executed immediately after the standard task `minify`.

 ### Example: Basic configuration